nclack/try-electron-numpy/README.md

 The next time you run, check the developer console (open dev tools from the menu in the electron window).

-You'll see this in the dev tools console:
+You'll see this (somewhere) in the dev tools console:

 ```
-before python call
 Float64Array(1000)
-after python call
 ```

 and this in the window: